kubos/kubos/docs/kubos-linux-upgrade.md

 Set the target with `kubos target kubos-linux-isis-gcc`

 Use the kubos flash command to load the package onto your board.
-Note: You might need to upgrade your config.json file with the appropriate login information to access your board.
+Note: You might need to update your config.json file with the appropriate login information to access your board.
 See the 'Updating Credentials' section of [this document](docs/user-app-on-iobc.md)
     for more information.

     kubos flash /home/vagrant/shared/kpack-{version}.itb